KevinSDJ/Dogs-App-Client/README.md

-###steps to test the app on your machine:
+*steps to test the app on your machine:
-1 make sure you have node installed
+* make sure you have node installed
-2 clone the repository
+* clone the repository